 - Personal information such as your name, address, etc.

-- The names and email addresses of your referees
+- Contact information of your three referees

-- Your educational history from all post-secondary institutions you've attended
+- Your complete academic history from all previous post-secondary institutions

-The application takes about 20 minutes to complete.
-You may save your application and return to it later as long as you remember the Login ID and PIN you've created.
+The application takes about 30 minutes to complete.
+You may save your application and return to it later.

 At the end of the application, you will need to pay a non-refundable $90 application fee.
-It is recommended that you pay online with a credit card.
-If you do not pay online when completing your application, you will need to use an alternate form of payment.
-Your application will be not be processed until payment is received.
+Your application will not be processed until payment is received.